 Social security number.
 Enter your social security number (SSN).
-If you are filling Form 843 relating to a joint return, enter the SSNs for both you and your spouse.
+If you are filing Form 843 relating to a joint return, enter the SSNs for both you and your spouse.

 Check the appropriate box to show the type of tax for which you are claiming a refund or requesting an abatement.
 If the claim relates to interest, a penalty, or addition to tax, check the box to indicate the type of tax to which the claim or request relates.
-Do not use Form 843 to claim a refund or request an abatement of income tax.
+Do not use Form 843 to claim a refund or request an abatement of income tax or taxes noted under Purpose of Form on page 1.